stonefl/stonefl.github.io/about.md

 ---

 ## About Me
 My name is Lei Feng.
-I passionate about Operation Research, Machine Learning, Artificial Intelligence, Web Application developments, and Big Data and other technological things.
-I enjoy learning and applying these knowledge in my daily work and learning.
-In my spare time, I read all kinds of books, play soccer, body building, and explore the outdoors.
+I passionate about Operation Research, Machine Learning, Big Data, Cloud Computing.
+I enjoy applying these knowledge in my daily work and learning.
+In my spare time, I read all kinds of books, play soccer, go to gym, and explore the outdoors.

 ---